Queen Elizabeth’s Girls' School converted to academy status on the 1 August 2011.

 Ms Lisa Hartshorn - Trustee - term ends 11/12/2022

-Lisa is a company secretarial consultant.
-She has advised the boards of FTSE 100 and 250 companies including the Co-op and Halfords.
-She has nine years of experience advising boards, board committees, executive management teams, and subsidiary boards on a wide range of UK, and international, company secretarial and legal matters in the retail, financial services, commodities, engineering consultancy, and mobile satellite communications industries.
-As well as a degree in maths (Edinburgh), Lisa has LPC status having studied law at Strathclyde University and the University of Law.
-She is currently undertaking chartered status with the ICSA’s Chartered Secretaries Qualifying Scheme (CSQS).
+Lisa Lisa is deputy company secretary at Next Fifteen Communications Group plc, an AIM-listed data and technology-led marketing group.
+She has nine years’ experience advising FTSE 100 and FTSE 250 boards, board committees, executive management teams, and subsidiary boards on a wide range of UK and international, company secretarial and legal matters in the retail, financial services, commodities, engineering consultancy, and mobile satellite communications industries including at Halfords Group plc, The Co-operative Bank plc, Tesco plc and Inmarsat plc.
+As well as a degree in maths from the University of Edinburgh, Lisa has LPC status having studied law at Strathclyde University and the University of Law.

 Alan joined the governing body in 2014 as a parent governor, having served on numerous governing bodies both as a parent and member of staff.
 He worked in the state education system, initially as a teacher and latterly as a head teacher, supporting schools who found themselves in challenging circumstances.
 More recently he has supported schools in the appointment process of senior staff.
 Alan has lived in Barnet for the last 40 years and his daughter attends the school.
 He is currently chair of a charity which aims to support vulnerable young people and adults, not in education or employment, through equestrian-related programmes.
 He is chair of the governing body staffing committee, a member of the achievement and behaviour committee and is the link governor for staff training and development.